50 Years of Experience in NJ Bankruptcy Law

 • Schedule of executory contracts and unexpired leases

-• Filing your completed petition with the requisite filings fees
+• Filing your completed petition with the requisite filing fees

 • Making sure that once your petition has been filed that creditors adhere to the law and cease harassing you

-• Petitioning for a home loan modification, provide foreclosure defense and attempt to negotiate a reaffirmation
+• Petitioning for a home loan modification, providing foreclosure defense, and attempting to negotiate a reaffirmation

 • Facilitating the protection of certain assets as allowed under the Chapter 7 bankruptcy code